nRF24/CircuitPython_nRF24L01/README.rst

     * automatic acknowledgment (ACK)
     * cycle redundancy checking (up to 2 bytes long)
     * frequency specification via channel attribute
+    * custom acknowledgment (ACK) payload
+    * flag a single payload for no acknowledgment (ACK)

 Features currently untested
 ---------------------------

     * configuration of interrupt (IRQ) pin
-    * custom acknowledgment (ACK) payload
     * "re-use the same payload" feature
-    * flag a single payload for no acknowledgment (ACK)
     * auto-ACK can be used on a per pipe basis
     * dynamic payloads feature can be used on a per pipe basis
-    * no implementation for Multiceiver mode
+    * no implementation for Multiceiver mode... yet

 Dependencies
 =============